g-filomena/PedSimCity/README.md

 ## PedSimCity: An Agent-Based Model for simulating pedestrian movement in large urban areas

 This model incorporates simplified cognitive maps of the urban environment in the architecture of the agents.
 In particular, a computational approach to Kevyn Lynch's The Image of the City (see related paper in [Cities](https://www.sciencedirect.com/science/article/pii/S0264275118309776)) is employed to incorporate salient urban elements in the route choice approaches of the agents.
 A basic conceptual model of the ABM was presented at the [2018 Agile Conference](https://agile-online.org/conference_paper/cds/agile_2018/shortpapers/64%20short_paper_64.pdf).

 The introduction of different urban elements has been tested, in combination with existing route choice models:
-* Landmark-based navigation: London - [landmarkBased branch](https://github.com/g-filomena/pedSimCity/tree/LandmarkBased) - Methods, results and evaluation are documented in *Modelling the effect of landmarks on pedestrian dynamics*, published in [Computers, Environment and Urban Systems](https://doi.org/10.1016/j.compenvurbsys.2020.101573).
+* Landmark-based navigation: London - Methods, results and evaluation are documented in *Modelling the effect of landmarks on pedestrian dynamics*, published in [Computers, Environment and Urban Systems](https://doi.org/10.1016/j.compenvurbsys.2020.101573).
-* Region- and barrier-based navigation: London and Paris - [regionBased branch](https://github.com/g-filomena/pedSimCity/tree/RegionBased) - Methods and results, along with a validation are documented in *Perception of urban subdivisions in pedestrian movement simulation*, published in [PLoS ONE](https://doi.org/10.1371/journal.pone.0244099).
+* Region- and barrier-based navigation: London and Paris - Methods and results, along with a validation are documented in *Perception of urban subdivisions in pedestrian movement simulation*, published in [PLoS ONE](https://doi.org/10.1371/journal.pone.0244099).

-The role of the landmarks, barriers and region are combined and modelled together in the Empirical based Agent-Based Model (Master Branch).
+The role of the landmarks, barriers and region are combined and modelled together in the Empirical based Agent-Based Model.
 The ABM, the qualitative study conducted to calibrate it, and its evaluation are documented in *Empirical characterisation of agents’ spatial behaviour in pedestrian movement simulation*, published in [Journal of Environmental Psychology](https://www.sciencedirect.com/science/article/pii/S0272494422000524).

-The ABM is built on:
+PedSimCity is built on:
 * [JTS](https://github.com/locationtech/jts)
 * [Mason](https://cs.gmu.edu/~eclab/projects/mason/extensions/geomason/)
 * [GeoMason-light](https://github.com/g-filomena/GeoMason-light)